Sickle Cell Care at USA Health

 Pediatric Sickle Cell Care

-Outpatient care for children and adolescents with sickle cell disease is held every Tuesday at the USA Strada Patient Care Center.
-In-hospital services for patients are provided at the USA Children's and Women's Hospital.
+Outpatient care for children and adolescents with sickle cell disease is held every Tuesday at the Strada Patient Care Center.
+In-hospital services for patients are provided at Children's & Women's Hospital.
 We also offer a program for the transition from pediatric to adult care.
 This transitional time can be very difficult for adolescents.

 Comprehensive Sickle Cell Center

-The mission of the USA Comprehensive Sickle Cell Center, based out of the USA College of Medicine, is to improve the lives of persons affected by this disease through clinical care, basic and clinical research, and through patient and professional education.
+The mission of the Johnson Haynes, Jr., M.D., Comprehensive Sickle Cell Center, based out of the Whiddon College of Medicine at the University of South Alabama, is to improve the lives of persons affected by this disease through clinical care, basic and clinical research, and through patient and professional education.
 Semi-annual newsletters provide updates on the center and its programs.